arhaanb/teamimpulse/readme.md

 1.  **Open the source code and start editing!**

     Use your favourite code editor and start coding!
-Create a .env file in the root directory and fill it with
+Create a .env file in the root directory and fill it with the following details:
+      - EMAIL
+      - PASSWORD
+      - SHEET_ID
+    _This project is configured to work only with Gmail accounts._

+1. **Follow these steps to enable all functionality from the website**

+  - Generate API keys for Google Sheets from (URL).
+  - Enable "Allow less secure apps access to your gmail account" from https://myaccount.google.com/lesssecureapps

 1. **Compile and run your code**